IDoCodingStuffs/python-doodles/freeform-log.md

 For the attention layer, this can come in handy: https://stackoverflow.com/questions/61619007/pytorch-how-to-add-a-self-attention-to-another-architecture

 3D Model is not doing great.
 Time to retry the transformer with some positional embeddings this time.

+### 3 PM
+No luck so far as of epoch 25.
+At least it's not overfitting though, so let's see if might eventually overcome the barrier.